jcouv/jcouv.github.io/_posts/2019-03-08-async-enumerables-with-cancellation.md

 2. `await foreach`: you can asynchronously enumerate collections that implement `IAsyncEnumerable` (or implement equivalent APIs).
 3. `await using`: you can asynchronously dispose resources that implement `IAsyncDisposable`.

-Following a similar execution pattern as its synchronous sibling `foreach`, the `await foreach` first gets an enumerator from the enumerable (by calling `GetAsyncEnumerator()`, then repeatedly does `await MoveNextAsync()` on the enumerator and gets the item with `Current` until the enumerator is exhausted.
+`await foreach` follows a similar execution pattern as its synchronous sibling `foreach`: it first gets an enumerator from the enumerable (by calling `GetAsyncEnumerator()`, then repeatedly does `await MoveNextAsync()` on the enumerator and gets the item with `Current` until the enumerator is exhausted.

 Here's the code generated for an `await foreach`:

 ```C#
     E e = ((C)(x)).GetAsyncEnumerator();
     try